cedricfeist/kubernetes-hands-on/README.md

 kubectl apply -f network-policy.yaml
 ```

 > Reload the webpage.
-Within a few moments the new policy should be enforced and the message disappear.
+Within a few moments the new policy should be enforced and the message disappear

 > :warning: This can take a few seconds.

 ```
 kubectl delete -f network-policy.yaml
 ```

-> Reload the webpage again.
+> Reload the webpage again

 It might take a few more moments as before, but eventually the message will reappear as the policy allows traffic to the redis pods once again.